mikey242/kudos-donations/readme.txt

 [kudos header="Support our cause"]

 //Customise message text
-[kudos text="Thank you for donating to this project.
+[kudos body="Thank you for donating to this project.
 We really appreciate your support."]

-//A fully customised button and text would look like this [kudos label="Help us out!" header="Support our cause" text="Thank you for donating to this project.
+//A fully customised button and text would look like this [kudos button="Help us out!" header="Support our cause" body="Thank you for donating to this project.
 We really appreciate your support."]
 `

 = Source =